2012–13 Belgian Pro League

 The draw allowed Zulte Waregem to remain just in front of Club Brugge, thereby gaining access to the Champions League.
 Club Brugge and Genk qualified for the Europa League, due to finishing 3rd and winning the Cup respectively.

 The Europa League playoff groups were won by Gent and Oud-Heverlee Leuven, with Gent easily beating OH Leuven for the overall win.
 Gent had played a disappointing season, initially aiming for the top 6 but eventually finishing 12th.
 By winning the Europa League playoff, they won the right to play against Standard Liège for the final Europa League ticket.
 Gent won the first match 1-0 but lost the return 7–0, allowing Standard to take the last European ticket.

-In the bottom end of the table, Cercle Brugge faced a miserable season after finishing 7th the previous season, as now only three wins and five draws out of thirty matches caused them to end dead last.
+In the bottom end of the table, Cercle Brugge faced a miserable season after finishing 7th the previous season, as now only three wins and five draws out of thirty matches caused them to end in last place.
 Lierse narrowly held of Beerschot, causing Cercle Brugge and Beerschot to play the relegation playoff.
 Beerschot initially extended their lead, but Cercle Brugge came back and on 20 April 2013, a 2–1 win by Cercle caused Beerschot to be relegated.
 Beerschot had been playing in the top division since 1989–90, initially as Germinal Ekeren, then as Germinal Beerschot.
-A few days after the relegation it was announced that Beerschot was in severe financial trouble and was not given a licence for professional football.
+A few days after the relegation it was announced that Beerschot was in severe financial trouble and was not given a license for professional football.
 On 21 May, Beerschot was officially declared bankrupt and dissolved as a whole.
 Cercle Brugge on the other hand, had to play the Belgian Second Division final round with second division teams Mouscron-Péruwelz, Westerlo and WS Woluwe.
 On 23 May 2013, Cercle Brugge became the first team succeeding in avoiding relegation after playing the relegation playoff, since the installation of the playoffs system in 2009–10.